decile-team/distil/README.md

 - [CoreSets based Active Learning [5]](https://decile-team-distil.readthedocs.io/en/latest/ActStrategy/distil.active_learning_strategies.html#module-distil.active_learning_strategies.core_set)
 - [Ramdom Sampling](https://decile-team-distil.readthedocs.io/en/latest/ActStrategy/distil.active_learning_strategies.html#module-distil.active_learning_strategies.random_sampling)
 - Submodular Sampling [3,6,7]

+## Where can DISTIL be used?
+DISTIL is a toolkit which provides support for various active learning algorithms.
+Presently it only works with classification task.
+It can be used in scenarios where you only want to label few data points which can provide maximum information to the classification model and thus reduce labeling cost and time.

 ## Installation
 The latest version of  DISTIL package can be installed using the following command: